-On December 17, 2020, the Company repaid in full the loans outstanding under the A/R Facility.
+On December 17, 2020, the Company repaid in full the loans outstanding under the \$160 million A/R Facility entered into in January 2020.
 The aggregate outstanding principal amount of loans under the A/R Facility as of such date was approximately \$83.0 million.
 The early termination of the A/R Facility triggered an early termination fee of \$0.8 million and required repayment of approximately \$0.5 million in respect of principal, accrued interest and fees.
 All obligations under the A/R Facility (other than contingent indemnification obligations that expressly survive termination) terminated upon repayment.
 The A/R Facility was replaced by the Securitization Facility as described below.